Background pattern

 • tramadol: a medicine for the treatment of pain,

 • sedatives.
-Consider the fifth point of “Do not take Bupropión Sandoz” in section 2 if you intend to stop taking sedatives,
+Consider the fifth point of "Do not take Bupropion Sandoz" in section 2 if you intend to stop taking sedatives,

-• steroids, administered orally or by injection,
+• corticosteroids, administered orally or by injection,

 • medicines for the treatment of diabetes,

-• levodopa,amantadine: medicines for the treatment of Parkinson's disease,
+• levodopa, amantadine: medicines for the treatment of Parkinson's disease,

-• certain medicines for the treatment of cancer, such ascyclophosphamide,ifosfamide,
+• certain medicines for the treatment of cancer, such as cyclophosphamide, ifosfamide,

-• ticlopidine,clopidogrel: medicines for inhibiting blood coagulation,
+• ticlopidine, clopidogrel: medicines for inhibiting blood coagulation,

-• propafenone,flecainide: medicines for the treatment of heart rhythm disorders,
+• propafenone, flecainide: medicines for the treatment of heart rhythm disorders,

 • nicotine patches: medicines for quitting smoking,

-• ritonavir,efavirenz: medicines for the treatment of HIV infection,
+• ritonavir, efavirenz: medicines for the treatment of HIV infection,

 • tamoxifen: a medicine for the treatment of breast cancer,

-Inform your doctor if you are taking tamoxifen, as it may be necessary to change to another treatment for depression.
+Tell your doctor if you are taking tamoxifen, as it may be necessary to change to another treatment for depression.

-• digoxin, a heart medicine.
+• digoxin, a medicine for the heart.

-Inform your doctor if you are taking digoxin.He may consider adjusting the dose.
+Tell your doctor if you are taking digoxin.He may consider adjusting the dose.

 • metamizole, a medicine for fever, severe and acute pain and chronic pain.

-Taking Bupropión Sandoz with alcohol
+Taking Bupropion Sandoz with alcohol

 Pregnancy and breastfeeding